Majkyel/components_in_REACT/README.md

 ## Task-14.4

 In this project I created simple application in REACT that shows some films titles, descriptions and images.
-There I share code to small components and I created few components.
+There I share code to small components and I created few small components in REACT.

 ## SOURCE
 While creating the project I used: